m2c2-project/m2c2kit/website/docs/tutorials/fundamentals/physics/physics-bodies.md

 ## Resting a Physics Body

-If an entity has a physics body, the physics engine will automatically update the entity's position and rotation.
-That could be a problem, because the user might not be ready for the entity to move!
+If a node has a physics body, the physics engine will automatically update the node's position and rotation.
+That could be a problem, because the user might not be ready for the node to move!
 In the example below, the `resting` property of the pink ball's `PhysicsBody` is set to `true`.
 When a physics body is resting, the physics engine will not apply forces to it.

 In the example, pressing the "Go" button will set the pink ball in motion: its `resting` property will be set to `false`, and the physics engine will apply the force of gravity.